 Are you gearing up to take Step 2 of the USMLE?
 Follow along for tips and tricks to ace the USMLE Step 2 exam.

 Congratulations!
 If you’re ready for the USMLE Step 2 exam, you’re probably nearing the end of your medical school journey.
-As you likely know by now, the USMLE (or the United States Medical Licensing Examination) is a three-step examination required for US medical licensure.
+The USMLE (or the United States Medical Licensing Examination) is a three-step examination required for US medical licensure.
 But what makes Step 2 of the USMLE different?

 Step 2 CK is nine hours long and is divided into eight 60-minute blocks.
 There are about 40 questions in each block, sometimes less but never more.
 The total number of questions on the exam will not exceed 318.